brian-team/brian2/docs_sphinx/user/brian1hears_bridge.rst

 .. currentmodule:: brian2.hears

-The "`Brian Hears`_" library is being rewritten for Brian 2 in a more flexible way to allow it to work on multiple devices.
+This module is designed for users of the Brian 1 library "Brian Hears".
+It allows you to use Brian Hears with Brian 2 with only a few modifications (although it's not compatible with the "standalone" mode of Brian 2).
-Until this work is complete, it is possible to run the version of Brian Hears from Brian 1.x using the "bridge".
+The way it works is by acting as a "bridge" to the version in Brian 1.
 To make this work, you must have a copy of Brian 1 installed (preferably the latest version), and import Brian Hears using::